rajs1006/Python/ML-Models/README.md

 This project was part of classification of articles based on Tags generated.
 To generate Tags other models were used.

-Notes: For neural network simple sequential model has been used (1-by-1) as there was no relation between itera-tags.
-But one can modify this model to use it for (n-by-1)
+Notes:

-		models to use it for Sentence genaration.
+	For neural network simple sequential model has been used (1-by-1) as there was no relation between itera-tags.
+But one 	       can modify this model to use it for (n-by-1) models to use it for Sentence genaration.

-These models are well written and implemented along with some pictures.
+PS:

-PS: Data is not uploaded because of Copyright reasons
+	Data is not uploaded because of Copyright reasons

 ****************************************************************************************************
 Apis: